 The lightweight Snugpak SJ6 jacket is both wind and water-resistant.
 It’s a lovely piece of kit to wear while walking on windy days both in rural and urban settings.

 Disclosure: I was sent an electric blue Snugpak SJ6 jacket to facilitate this review.
 Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The sleek exterior design of the jacket features fashionable herringbone ribbing that’s referred to as ‘textured side panelling’ by Snugpak.
 It has a fold-away hood that seals within the coat’s high collar using a Velcro strip.

 The ‘SJ’ in the naming convention of this piece of kit stands for ‘Softie Jackets’.
 Those initials refer to the comfy feel of the clothing rather than the men and women who wear them.
 Snugpak clothing has been worn by British military personnel in every theatre of deployment since the Falkland Islands in 1982.

-The two sizable exterior pockets have zips and are at a comfortable position for hand-warming should you leave your gloves at home.
+The two sizable exterior pockets have zips and are in a comfortable position for hand-warming should you leave your gloves at home.
 The interior breast pocket is large enough to easily carry a paperback book and also zips up, meaning you can carry important documents safely.

 This range of clothing is designed for wear in winter and on chilly spring and autumn days.
-The Snugpak SJ6 jacket is designed to be comfortable at a temperature of -5°C down to a low of -10°C.
+The Snugpak SJ6 jacket is designed to be comfortable at a temperature of -5°C down to a low of -10°C:

 The jacket is both light and warm meaning I had no qualms in choosing it as my main outerwear for a trip to the Christmas markets of Berlin, Germany.